Trump pardons former Google self-driving car engineer Anthony Levandowski

 (Reuters) — U.S. President Donald Trump said on Wednesday he had given a full pardon to a former Google engineer sentenced for stealing a trade secret on self-driving cars months before he briefly headed Uber’s rival unit.

 Anthony Levandowski, 40, was sentenced in August to 18 months in prison after pleading guilty in March.
-He was not in custody but a judge had said he could enter custody once the COVID-19 pandemic subsided.
+He was not in custody, but a judge had said he could enter custody once the COVID-19 pandemic subsided.

 The White House said Levandowski had “paid a significant price for his actions and plans to devote his talents to advance the public good.”